Supervisor FAQs

 What is the Research Training Support Grant (RTSG)?

 The RTSG is not intended to relieve a research organisation of any part of its normal expenditure.
 The UKRI makes it clear that money cannot be reimbursed for items that would normally be expected to be provided by the institution or research lab.
-The RTSG can be used as follows:
+The RTSG can be used as follows for costs exclusively for the student:

 Permitted Spend

-- Consumables incurred during the training of the DTP student in any technique
+• Consumables incurred during the training of the DLA student in any technique

 Spend that does not meet UKRI approval

-- RNAScope, gene expression, qPCR, RNA-Seq, or sequencing as these are ongoing project costs not associated with training
+• RNAScope, gene expression, qPCR or sequencing as these are ongoing project costs not associated with training

-- Anything that takes place after the funding end date e.g. courses, conferences or publication costs
+• Anything that takes place after the funding end date or submission e.g. courses, conferences or publication costs

 What other funding is available?

-Biannual Flexible Funding Call: The DTP’s grant from the MRC also includes a Flexible Funding Supplement, which is a small budget that aims to support high costs research and/or training needs or transition to post-doc, including costs associated with the Broadening Horizons placement, that arise after the studentship has started.
-To determine the allocation of this funding the Management Board has set up a funding panel, comprising of the three Research Theme Leads.
+To determine the allocation of this funding the Management Board has set up a funding panel, comprising of the four Research Theme Leads.
 Calls for funding will be made twice a year (March and October).
 Supervisors should identify any high-cost training or training-related expenses (including travel) integral to the project in the biannual call application form.
 This fund is limited to a maximum of £5,000 per student during the lifetime of their studentship.

-Conference participation cannot be funded by the biannual flexible fund call unless it is multidisciplinary in nature.
+Conference participation cannot be funded by the Flexible Fund.

 What is not covered by the studentship?